Home

-If your crankshaft position sensor (CKP sensor) has completely failed, there’s no help for it — you need a replacement sensor.
+If your crankshaft position sensor has completely failed, there’s no temporary fix — you must replace it.

 This Article Contains